Struggling to find your motivation to sell?

 Get super, crystal clear.

-Whether it was that new house, or money for my family, I knew exactly what it was—so every time I picked up that phone, every time I set a new meeting, it was getting me that much closer to my personal why.
+Whether it was that new house, or money for my family, I knew exactly what it was.
+This clarity gave me strong sales motivation, so every time I picked up that phone, every time I set a new meeting, it was getting me that much closer to my personal why.

 Sales Motivation Tip #2: Know exactly what you have to sell in order to achieve your personal goals.